yongkheehou/recyclegowheredata/map/README.txt

 You need an API key for this, go to Google Maps API and create an account, and obtain the API key.
 After which, go to ./map/display/views.py and replace the variable value 'GOOGLE_KEY' with your API key.

+Change the secret key in ./map/map/settings.py to yours.

 If you like to change the start point and destination, go to ./map/display/views.py and change the variables 'start' and 'end' to your desired values.
 Note: They need not be coordinates.
 Refer to Google Maps API documentation to find out which parameters could be entered into googlemaps.directions().

 To launch the Django app, change directory to ./map and run the following code in the command prompt: